Jak-3-Modifer/Jak-3-ReBalanced/README.md

 - Metal Grunt and KG Bots move faster

-- Rat has a faster knocked-out state and dies from gunfire from one shot (any gun)
+- Rat has a faster knocked-out state and dies from gunfire with one shot (any gun)

 - Dark Bipedals have decreased knockback when attacked